-10 stars signed or developed by Spurs & Newcastle target Luis Campos
+10 stars signed or developed by Spurs & Man Utd target Luis Campos

-After discovering some of Europe’s best talents in recent years, sporting director Luis Campos has become one of the most wanted men in football.
+After unearthing some of Europe’s best talents in recent years, Luis Campos has become one of the most wanted sporting directors in football.

-According to French outlet RMC Sport, Campos has asked to leave his role at Lille, and Tottenham and Newcastle United are interested in his services.
+Campos has decided to leave his role at Ligue1 side Lille, and Tottenham and Manchester United are reportedly interested in his services.

 We’ve looked at 10 of the best players that Campos has helped to unearth during his time at Monaco and Lille.